slv87645/flask-starter-app/README.md

 ![step9 command](./doc_img_step0/step9.png)

-10) Change the port at the bottom to any port of your choosing (some ports might be taken, just choose a large number but not too large, there is a ceiling number on the flip servers)
+10) Change the port at the bottom to any port of your choosing (some ports might be taken, just choose a large number but not too large, there is a ceiling number on the flip servers).
+Generally, any number within 1024 < PORT < 65535 is acceptable.
+PORT < 1024 are privileged.
+Avoid numbers like 1234 (incremental increases), or 2222 (repeating) as students often prefer these easier numbers to type in and are often already in use.

 ![step10 command](./doc_img_step0/step10.png)